-Upgrading from a point-and-shoot camera to a digital SLR camera can be daunting, especially when you start hearing people carry on about what kind of sensor to get and you have no idea what they are talking about!
+Upgrading from a point-and-shoot camera, or from just using your phone, to a digital SLR camera can be daunting, especially when you start hearing people go on about the benefits of a full frame sensor vs a crop frame one and you have no idea what they are talking about!
 The following will help you understand sensor size and how it can be a factor in your photography.
 This information will better equip you with the knowledge you will need to successfully choose your next camera.

 What is a Sensor?

 Every digital camera, even your point-and-shoot, has a sensor inside of it.
 In the simplest of terms, all these sensors do is convert an optical image (light) into an electronic signal which can be read as digital information–an image you download and can see, edit, and share.
 Your point-and-shoots have tiny, little sensors inside of them and for the most part they do a good job of converting light into digital information you can use–a photograph!

 Some of you may have heard people carry on about the “size” of their camera’s sensor.
 The reason they care about this is because dynamic range and low-light sensitivity generally improves as the size of the sensor increases.

 Defining Crop Sensors and Full Frame Sensors